codingcatgirl/choo/docs/transit/api.rst

     The **EFA** API of the **Verkehrsverbund Rhein Ruhr** in Germany.

     Information for all of NRW is available, but real time data for local operators only in the VRR area.

+    Some Information for the rest of Germany is also available.